 IMPORTANT NOTE: For competency-based concerns and issues regarding professionalism, in most cases, students will not be discontinued from the major without one semester on probation.
 For egregious behavior or unprofessionalism, in accordance with the Student Conduct Code, students may be discontinued from the major at any time.

 Students who are discontinued from a major may appeal the decision only if extenuating circumstances exist which the area faculty were unaware of at the time of the review.
-The appeal must be sent electronically to the Area Coordinator and the Chair within two days of receipt of their discontinuation letter, and be typed, double-spaced, and may not exceed two pages.
+The appeal must be sent electronically to the area coordinator and the department chair within two days of receipt of their discontinuation letter, and be typed, double-spaced, and may not exceed two pages.
 Additional materials may accompany the appeal letter, such as medical documentation or other supporting documents detailing the extenuating circumstances.
-The appeal will be considered by the Area Faculty and the Chair, whose decision shall be final.
+The appeal will be considered by the area faculty and the chair, whose decision shall be final.